 Large scale instruments such as piano, drum kit, orchestral percussion are not available through the hire scheme.
 If instruments remain unallocated after new students have been assigned instruments, some existing students may hire for another year.
 This is only determined at the start of the new school year.
-The Leader for Co-Curricular Arts must be contacted directly to discuss this option.
+The Program Leader must be contacted directly to discuss this option.